Fragment-based Treatment of Delocalization and Static Correlation Errors in Density-Functional Theory: Delocalization

-{\underline{\em Delocalization:}} We first consider the accuracy of $E_f$ in H$_2^+$.
-Since the Hamiltonian has inversion symmetry, the correct ground-state density has ``half an electron" on the left and ``half an electron" on the right, but the correct ground-state energy at infinite separation is that of an isolated hydrogen atom (-0.5 hartree).
+We first consider the accuracy of $E_p$ vs. $E_f$ in H$_2^+$, He$_2^+$ and Li$_2^+$.
+Since the Hamiltonian in these cases has inversion symmetry, and the total number of electrons in each case is odd, the correct ground-state density has fractional numbers of electrons on the left and right sides.
+In the case of H$_2^+$ this means ``half an electron" on the left and ``half an electron" on the right, but the correct ground-state energy at infinite separation is that of an isolated hydrogen atom (-0.5 hartree).
 A correct size-consistent electronic-structure method must therefore assign an energy of -0.25 hartree to a hydrogen atom with {\em half} an electron.
 This same argument may be extended to dissociating hydrogen chains, resulting in the conclusion that the energy is a piecewise-linear function of electron number \cite{YZA00}.
-This is of course accomplished by the exact grand-canonical ensemble functional \cite{PPLB82}, but it is {\em not} accomplished by most approximate functionals, as can be seen in Fig.\ref{fig:H2p} for PBE \cite{PBE96} and LDA \cite{D30,PW92}.
-While PBE yields an excellent value for the energy of a single electron in a hydrogen atom, the self-interaction error ${\rm SIE}=E\H[n]+E\xc[n]$ is a convex function of electron number $N$.
-As a consequence, PBE underestimates the energy for \emph{half} an electron in a hydrogen atom by 53mH.
-Two times this error is precisely $\Delta E\H(\infty)+\Delta E\xc(\infty)$ in Eq.(\ref{e:Ep}), the PBE delocalization error of H$_2^+$ at infinite separation.
-The OA of Eq.\ref{e:OA} works by suppressing this error as $S(\infty)=0$ and happens to be accurate at the equilibrium separation as well, but is inadequate at intermediate separations.
+In the other two cases (He$_2^+$ and Li$_2^+$) this indicates that the correct energy of a fragment at infinite separation is a linear interpolation between two electronic systems with integer number of electrons: one with one more electron than the other.
+This is of course accomplished by the exact grand-canonical ensemble functional \cite{PPLB82}, but it is {\em not} accomplished by most approximate functionals, as can be seen in Fig.\ref{fig:H2Li2He2p} for LDA \cite{D30,PW92}.
+For H$_2^+$ the self-interaction error ${\rm SIE}=E\H[n]+E\xc[n]$ is a convex function of electron number $N$.
+As a consequence, LDA underestimates the energy for half an electron in a hydrogen atom.
+Two times this error is precisely $E\H(\infty)^{\rm nad}+ E\xc(\infty)^{\rm nad}$ in Eq.(\ref{e:Ep}), the LDA delocalization error of H$_2^+$ at infinite separation.
+The OA of Eq.\ref{e:OA} works by suppressing this error as $S(\infty)=0$ and reproduces the LDA at the equilibrium separation.